 To participate in the live call by telephone, please call (877) 312-5881 and reference Vericel Corporation first-quarter 2017 investor conference call.
 If calling from outside the U.S., please use the international phone number (253) 237-1173.

 If you are unable to participate in the live call, the webcast will be available at http://investors.vcel.com/events.cfm until May 10, 2018.
 A replay of the call will also be available until 11:00 am (ET) on May 14, 2017 by calling (855) 859-2056, or from outside the U.S. (404) 537-3406.
 The conference ID is 11385924.

 About Vericel Corporation

-Vericel Corporation is a leader in developing patient- specific expanded cellular therapies for use in the treatment of patients with severe diseases and conditions.
-The company markets two autologous cell therapy products in the U.S.: Carticel® (autologous cultured chondrocytes), an autologous chondrocyte implant for the treatment of cartilage defects in the knee, and Epicel® (cultured epidermal autografts), a permanent skin replacement for the treatment of patients with deep-dermal or full-thickness burns comprising greater than or equal to 30% of total body surface area.
-Vericel is also developing MACI™, a third-generation autologous chondrocyte implant for the treatment of cartilage defects in the knee, and ixmyelocel-T, a patient-specific multicellular therapy for the treatment of advanced heart failure due to ischemic dilated cardiomyopathy.
-For more information, please visit the company’s website at www.vcel.com.
+Vericel develops, manufactures, and markets expanded autologous cell therapies for the treatment of patients with serious diseases and conditions.
+The company markets three cell therapy products in the United States.
+Vericel is marketing MACI® (autologous cultured chondrocytes on porcine collagen membrane), an autologous cellularized scaffold product indicated for the repair of symptomatic, single or multiple full-thickness cartilage defects of the knee with or without bone involvement in adults.
+Carticel® (autologous cultured chondrocytes) is an autologous chondrocyte implant for the treatment of cartilage defects in the knee in patients who have had an inadequate response to a prior arthroscopic or other surgical repair procedure.
+Epicel® (cultured epidermal autografts) is a permanent skin replacement for the treatment of patients with deep dermal or full thickness burns greater than or equal to 30% of total body surface area.
+Vericel is also developing ixmyelocel-T, an autologous multicellular therapy intended to treat advanced heart failure due to ischemic dilated cardiomyopathy (DCM).
+For more information, please visit the company's website at www.vcel.com.